San Marino - Things to Do in San Marino in December

 Best Activities in December

-Christmas Market and Artisan Shopping Tours
+Christmas Market Shopping and Traditional Foods

 Rimini and Adriatic Coast Day Trips